 - Mean reads/cell/amplicon: This is the average number of reads covering each amplicon in each cell (i.e., the mean read depth per amplicon in each cell).
 We recommend that this number be between 35 and 150.
 Going above this number may lead to an overrepresentation of false positives, while numbers below this can lead to missing information for rare events.

-- Panel uniformity: This is the number of amplicons that have mean reads to the amplicon above 0.2 * the mean reads per amplicon per cell.
+- Panel uniformity: This is the percentage of amplicons that have mean reads greater than 0.2 * the mean reads per amplicon per cell.
 This indicates whether high- or low-performing amplicons are present in your panel.

 - % reads mapped to target: This indicates the percentage of your DNA library that mapped back to the specific targets of your panel.